Mussorgsky's Night on Bald Mountain in Earthworm Jim (1994)

 Why a Russian Classic Works Here

 Night on Bald Mountain was born from the folklore of witches’ sabbaths, and its swirling strings and hammering brass have long scored visions of damnation.
-In Earthworm Jim, the sting of Russian Romanticism turns a gag level into a miniature opera.
+Reminding one immediately of its use in Disney's Fantasia (1940), the composition simply works in the cartoonish, over-the-top world of Earthworm Jim.
+The sting of Russian Romanticism turns a gag level into a miniature opera.
 The lawyers and snowmen are jokes, but the music gives them theatrical teeth.
 It’s the same juxtaposition that defined 90s Jim: grotesque cartooning framed like grand spectacle.

-The “What the Heck?” arrangement shows how confidently 16-bit games borrowed from classical repertoires.
-In this case, Mussorgsky’s witches ride shotgun with Jim’s slapstick, and the result still lands: a level that is equal parts parody and pagan pageant, scored by one of Russia’s most indelible nightmares.
+The “What the Heck?” arrangement shows how confidently 16-bit Western-developed games borrowed from Russian classical repertoires.
+In this case, Mussorgsky’s haunting melodies further fuel Jim’s absurd slapstick presentation, and the result lands: a level that is equal parts parody and ominous foreboding, scored by one of Russia’s most indelible musical nightmares.

 Earthworm Jim